pBouillon/MembershipManagement/README.md

 This CI is building the code, checking the warnings and running both the unit and the integration tests.

-The prior ones help us to check that all of our services are still valid; and the former to check their integration with the embedded database and the controllers.
+The prior help us to check that all of our services are still valid; and the former are to check their integration with the embedded database and the controllers.